uclaacm/teach-la-dev-training/supplemental-react/01_ts_my_type_of_language/README.md

 ### Github Actions
 We have set-up GitHub Actions to automatically test our builds to see if there's any issues and lint our code as well.

+### Husky
+Husky uses Git Hooks to automatically run our linters and testers when we push with github actions.

 ### Yarn